rotexsoft/leanorm/docs/getting-started.md

 LeanOrm has the following instance methods on the **\LeanOrm\Model** class that are related to logging:
 - **canLogQueries:** returns true if query logging is enabled on a particular instance of the Model class or any of its sub-classes or false if query logging is disabled on the model instance.
 It returns false by default.
+- **clearQueryLog:** resets the internal array containing all the logged query entries for a particular instance of the model class.
 - **disableQueryLogging:** turns query logging off on the instance of the model class that it's called on.
 After calling this method, the instance of the model class which it is called on will stop logging queries.
 - **enableQueryLogging:** turns query logging on on the instance of the model class that it's called on.
 After calling this method, the instance of the model class which it is called on will start logging queries.
 - **getQueryLog:** returns an array containing all the logged query entries (each of which is also a sub-array described in the log entry section earlier above) for a particular instance of the model class.